 The Rolling Stones last completed a European tour with their 14 on Fire Tour in 2014.
 The Rolling Stone tour played the Telenor Arena in Oslo, Bela Vista Park in Portugal, Letizgrund Arena in Switzerland, Stade de France, Tele2 Arena in Stockholm and many others.
 The 5O & Counting 50th anniversary tour took the Rolling Stones to the O2 Arena.
 With a blues tour, would the Rolling Stones continue to play such vast stages or, would they combine their blues music and the Rolling Stones greatest hits and play more stadium stages for their next tour?
 At Villiers, we strive to provide you with the ultimate service in VIP hospitality so you can witness the Rolling Stones in style.

-Sign up to our mailing list to keep yourself in the know about any upcoming Rolling Stones tour announcements.BACK TO OUR JOURNAL
+Sign up to our mailing list to keep yourself in the know about any upcoming Rolling Stones tour hospitality and VIP tickets.
+On registering for Villiers mailing list please include any hospitality requirements you may have, including preferred location and group size.BACK TO OUR JOURNAL